Therese Noël Allen

 The most cutting-edge research is telling us again and again that, if we are going to be effective, we must be working with the body.

 While expressive arts therapy inherently works with the body, I have also done years of study, practice, and training with Generative Somatics and Strozzi Somatics.
-I am trained to verbally work with clients around their somatic or body experience, to do aikido-based standing practices that interrupt old patterning and support new forms of embodiment, and in hands-on work with clients.
+I am trained to verbally work with clients around their somatic or body experience and to do Aikido-based standing practices that interrupt old patterning and support new forms of embodiment.

 THERESE NOËL ALLEN